f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/200.png

-If an endpoint is being attacked at the moment, the source and the type of the malicious requsets is shown by hovering over the target endpoint:
+If an endpoint is being attacked at the moment, the source and the type of the malicious requests are shown by hovering over the target endpoint:

 .. figure:: _figures/203.png